sshinde3193/FaceEye-OpenCV/README.md

 # FaceEye-OpenCV

 - Detect Face, convert to grascale
-- Detect Eeys, Blur it
+- Detect Eyes, blur it
 - Merge both transformation to the origianl image

 Python Code using OpenCV.